 The Chocolate Touch by Patrick Catling

 John discovers he has a magic gift.
 Everything he touches turns to chocolate.
 At first, this is great, but soon he begins to regret his new power.
-Ideal for 3rd grade reluctant readers, particularly boys.
+Ideal for 3rd grade reluctant readers, particularly those who prefer shorter chapters.

 Amelia Bedelia by Peggy Parrish & Fritz Seibel